alegw/openzeppelin-docs/docs/docs/using-web3.md

 [web3.js](https://github.com/ethereum/wiki/wiki/JavaScript-API) is a a JavaScript library that implements the Ethereum JSON RPC.
-That is, the protocol that we will use to talk to an Ethereum node (in this case, testrpc).
+That is, the protocol that we will use to talk to an Ethereum node (in this case, `ganache-cli`).
 To install it, just run:

 ```